What Was Prophet Muhammad’s Last Words: last words of Prophet Muhammad

 The final words of a person often reveal their deepest concerns, beliefs, and legacy.
-In the case of Prophet Muhammad (peace be upon him), his last words were not only a personal farewell but a spiritual declaration of the highest truth.
+In the case of the last words of Prophet Muhammad (peace be upon him), they were not only a personal farewell but a spiritual declaration of the highest truth.
 They reflected his life’s mission and his readiness to meet his Lord.

 To understand the significance of the Prophet’s last words1, we must begin with his final journey, the Farewell Pilgrimage, a remarkable event that carried profound meaning for the entire Muslim Ummah.